 Some optional activities require booking in advance and young people who would like to take part in one may select a 1st, 2nd and 3rd choice from these bookable activities on the Consent Form they hand in.
 Full details of these activities can be found on the Programme page and also on the publicity sheet available on the Downloads page.
 Please note that Spree SW has now grown so large that we can't provide enough places for everyone, so we operate a first-come, first-served system - another good reason for booking your group in early!
-Kayaking and Raft-building are £14 extra (payable in advance) for a 1-hour session on the lake, and Fencing or Mountain Biking is £9 extra for a 45-minute session.
-These three activities are run and supervised by qualified instructors from Heatree Activity Centre in Devon, but all the other activities are free!
+Kayaking/Canoeing is £14 extra for a 1-hour session on the lake, and Fencing or Mountain Biking is £9 extra for a 45-minute session.
+These three activities are run and supervised by qualified staff from Heatree Activity Centre in Devon, but all the other optional activities are free!

-We will have some free spaces for Leaders in the Kayaking and Raft-building sessions - these will be advertised to groups nearer to the event and places will be allocated on a first-come, first-served basis.
+We will have some free spaces for Leaders in the Kayaking/Canoeing sessions - these will be advertised to groups nearer to the event and places will be allocated on a first-come, first-served basis.

 For information about the Spiritual Programme and Prayer Tent please visit the Programme page.

 Camping at Shobrooke Park takes place on the main fields.
-We provide portable toilets, portable shower blocks (very posh!), water points and rubbish skips (including recycling bins).
-Please be aware that there are no electricity points at the camping area, although it will be lit during the night.
-We provide lots of charging points for leaders’ mobile phones in the Leaders Café.
+We provide portable toilets, portable shower blocks (very posh!), water taps, fire extinguisher points and rubbish skips (including recycling bins).
+Please be aware that there are no electricity points at the camping area but we provide lots of charging points for leaders’ mobile phones in the Leaders Café.